igem-waterloo/wiki2018/src/markdown/Description.md

 ![inactive](http://parts.igem.org/wiki/images/6/67/T--Waterloo--CcasR_How_it_works_Red.png)

 ## Fine Tune
 Our system is not only an on/off switch.
-We can also fine tune growth of bacterial populations.
+We can also fine tune growth of bacterial populations by controlling the amount of time we expose the cells to green light.
+In our system, red light is always on, but green light is varied depending on what we want to acheive.
+For instance, for a fast growth rate, we could have the green light on all the time.
+For a medium growth, we would have the green light on only half of the time.

 # References
 [1] A. Milias-Argeitis, M. Rullan, S. K. Aoki, P. Buchmann, and M. Khammash, “Automated optogenetic feedback control for precise and robust regulation of gene expression and cell growth,” Nature Communications, vol. 7, p.
 12546, 2016.